Crustum/docs/docs/Tessera/index.md

 ```

 <a name="csrf-protection"></a>
-#### CSRF Protection
+### CSRF Protection

 When using this method of authentication, you will need to ensure a valid CSRF token header is included in your requests.
 CakePHP's CSRF middleware provides the token your frontend should send on same-origin requests.

 > [!NOTE]
 > Only call `Tessera::ignoreCsrfToken()` when you understand the security implications.
 Ignoring CSRF for cookie-based SPA authentication weakens the protection this flow relies on.
+Do **not** enable it in production.

 <a name="events"></a>
 ## Events